makhloufledmi/makhloufledmi.github.io/_pages/talks.md

 horizontal: false
 ---

-You can find below a list of talks (international conferences, national conferences and seminars) I (or one of my co-authors) have given the last years, sorted in decreasing chronological order and by topics.
+You can find below a list of talks I (or one of my co-authors) have given the last years, sorted in decreasing chronological order or by topics.

 <br/>